GregoriM04/login-form/README.md

 Users should be able to provide info easy and fast; and also, see view the optimal layout for the site depending on their device's screen size.

+Recent updates includes:

-Show and Hide password functionality has been added using JavaScript.
+- Show and Hide password functionality.

+- Spinner loader animation.

 ### Screenshot